The decision has been made this year to hold a virtual service which will be streamed online on Sunday 8 November.

 Various social media channels including: Culture Liverpool, St George’s Hall and Liverpool City Council will all be covering the event with live updates including film and photography from the event.

-Yes, the mounted Police will display purple poppies on the horses who will also lead the servicing personnel onto the Plateau.
+The mounted Police will display purple poppies on the horses during the remembrance period and a wreath will be laid at the cenotaph.

 There are no other forecasted ‘loud noises’ or ‘moments’.

 Unfortunately, Liverpool Town Hall is closed this year due to the pandemic so we advise you don’t visit to attend the Hall of Remembrance.